ByteWelder/Tactility/README.md

 ## Overview

 NanoBake is a front-end application platform for ESP32.
-It provides an application framework that is based code from the [Flipper Zero](https://github.com/flipperdevices/flipperzero-firmware/) project.
+It provides an application framework that is based on code from the [Flipper Zero](https://github.com/flipperdevices/flipperzero-firmware/) project.

 Nanobake provides:
 - A hardware abstraction layer